metabronx/mais-access/README.md

 # MAIS™ Access

-A simple gem that enforces HTTP Basic Authentication for account holders in the MAIS™ business management and information system.
+A simple gem that enforces HTTP Basic Authentication for account holders in the MAIS business management and information system.

 ## License